Stuycs-K/final-project-9-wus-yangr/WORKLOG.md

 Updated ship dialogue
 Enabled dialogue() to check for inventory when choosing to repair the ship Game now has an ending due to the above two

+### date 6/11/2023

+Updated README file
+Added separate ship dialogue() after it has been repaired allowing for better ending